 The best 4K TV deals for most people

-If you prefer the newer 6-Series — which supports HDR10 Plus and 4K gaming at 120Hz, as well as hands-free Google Assistant voice commands and the Google TV interface — the 55-inch configuration is currently available at Best Buy for $699.99, a cool $50 off the typical list price.
-The 65-inch model is also discounted at Best Buy and Amazon to $999.99 ($100 off), which is close to the best price we’ve seen to date on the larger configuration.
+The TCL 6-Series R646 model has a Mini LED QLED panel, with HDR10 Plus support and 4K gaming at 120Hz, as well as hands-free Google Assistant voice commands and the Google TV interface.
+It’s a good option if you are looking to balance price and performance, and the 55-inch model is currently on sale at Best Buy and Amazon for $599 ($100 off), which is the best price to date on the popular 6-Series model.
+The bigger 65-inch model is selling for $699 at Best Buy.
 Read our TCL 6-Series Google TV review.

 TCL 5-Series (Google TV model)

 While the 5-Series sits below the 6-Series in TCL’s lineup, it’s also worth taking a look at if you’re on the hunt for a larger display.
-The latest model sports a QLED panel like the newest 6-Series, though, it lacks Mini LED backlighting and is limited to 120Hz at 1440p, whereas the 6-Series is capable of 4K at 120Hz.
+The latest model sports a QLED panel like the newest 6-Series, though it lacks Mini LED backlighting and is limited to displaying a 120Hz refresh rate at 1440p, whereas the 6-Series is capable of 4K at 120Hz.
 The newer model also uses Google TV software as opposed to the Roku software featured on the last-gen 5-Series, which allows it to provide personalized recommendations and access to thousands of streaming apps.
-It’s a good buy if you want a QLED TV with vibrant colors and good contrast, but don’t want to pay the premium for the latest 6-Series.
+It’s a good buy if you want a QLED TV with vibrant colors and good contrast but don’t want to pay the premium for the latest 6-Series.

 TCL 4-Series (Google TV model)